Best Castle Stays in Scotland

 image source: Tripadvisor.com

-You can stay in the castle for bed and breakfast accommodation and enjoy really good food in its right definition.
-The self-serviced apartments were the ones I enjoyed the most.
-It was a great time, and I loved just going around trying their local recipes all by myself.
-Additionally, if you have friends, a space like this opens the door for riveting and connecting.
-For this one reason, Glengorm shall be the place for when I bring my friends.
+You can opt for bed and breakfast accommodation in the castle and experience good food in its true definition.
+However, the option I enjoyed most was the self-serviced apartments.
+I enjoyed trying out the local recipes all by myself, and it was a good time.
+Furthermore, if you have friends, such a space creates an opportunity for bonding and catching up.
+For this one reason, Glengorm will always be the place I will always take my friends.

 7) Mingary Castle